datafold/dagster-data-diff-demo/README.md

 pip install -e ".[dev]"
 source venv/bin/activate
 ```

+> Optional: This applies only to the assets contained in `postgres_to_snowflake_demo.py`.
+If you want a more realistic example, we recommend you define these configurations.

 ```
 # define environment variables in a .env file in this directory: data-diff-demo/data_diff_demo/.env